pithecuse527/System-Programming/assignment/20152262/hw02/README.md

 # Description
 This is the second assignment for the System Programming, UOU.
-There are three working directories and some screenshots for the assignment implement.
+There are two working directories and some screenshots for the assignment implement.
 Every module has its name with "main".
 Please take a look at my comments inside of the files.

 # Version control